Research Data Management (RDM) and Open Science

 Support and training for research data management

 Aalto University offers support in data management through the dedicated [email protected] email service which provides researchers with personalised assistance.
-We also have a network of Data Agents, who are researchers specialising in research data, that are on based at departments to help with the discipline-specific challenges of research data.
+We also have a network of Data Agents, who are researchers specialising in research data, that are based at departments to help with the discipline-specific challenges of research data.
 Aalto University also provides a broad range of training sessions, which are also free and open to participants from outside of the university.

 Learn about research data management